 Therefore, we instituted the more up-tempo, overspeed and resistance drills that I prefer at all of our programs, as well, we show the proper techniques for HOW to perform EVERY skating maneuver we teach, WITH THE PUCK.
 In this month’s article we will focus on these techniques for better skating while carrying the puck.

-ONE HAND VS. TWO HANDS ON THE STICK· THEY ARE BOTH IMPORTANT:
+1 HAND VS. 2 HANDS ON THE STICK… THEY ARE BOTH IMPORTANT:

 Having one hand on the stick allows your arms to free up and stretch more (make sure the stretching motion of the arms is to the front, where you want your speed to go and not across your body or side to side), which in turn, allows your legs to stretch more as well (stretching the legs fully to the side is vital for gaining more speed).
 However, we also teach how to generate speed with two hands on the stick as well.
 With two hands on the stick the armswing will be more side to side, but this should not take away from your speed if the hands are kept low (along with the kneebend) down by the knees and stretching in control in a straight across motion.

 Therefore, it is fair to say that they are both vital in hockey and players would be wise not to ignore either.
 Practice both one hand on the stick (especially when building up speed) and two hands on the stick (especially when you approach the offensive zone).

 FORWARD STRIDE WITH THE PUCK (ONE HAND ON THE STICK):